AdamSmasherDerby/Statsbook-Tool/README.md

 6. Jam called for injury checked without a corresponding "3" on the lineups tab.
 7. Jammers with lead and a penalty, but not marked "lost."
 8. Empty box on the lineup sheet without an accompanying comment.
+9. Check for out of date statsbook file version.

 Flamingo icon from http://www.iconsmind.com